 5 ways to reduce the cost of your divorce and financial separation.

 For many of us single mums, financial security is one of our main stresses.
 We appreciate that when our relationship ends there will be financial implications and adjustments for us and our children, but we are often consumed with fear and anxiety as we work through what our new financial reality looks like.
+Our worry about making financial mistakes when we separate can make it hard to move forward.

 It’s really important you are organised and take the right practical steps when you first separate.
 The following tips will help you reduce the cost of divorce and all formal matters involved, including financial separation and parenting plans.